mahdiA1998/Mean-Amplitude-Spectrum/README.md

 # Mean-Amplitude-Spectrum

-"This Matlab code is written to obtain Mean Amplitude Spectrum related to three flicker stimuli with different frequencies"
+"This Matlab code is written to obtain Mean Amplitude Spectrum of SSVEP related to three flicker stimuli with different frequencies"

 DATA: